-- Once you are registered, you will be contacted if your skills meet the needs of the operation.
+- Once you are registered, you will be contacted to confirm your application and complete the volunteer onboarding paperwork.

-- During the on-line registration process, you will be asked to enter information regarding your license (if applicable).
+- During the on-line registration process, you will be asked to enter information regarding your license.
 It’s important that you fill out all fields so your profile is 100% complete.

 - Enter information about the best way to contact you, and other relevant background information.